-- 1. Students will learn to root students in Scripture, the soul of theology. - 2.
-Students will learn to transmit faithfully to students the Catholic tradition. - 3.
-Students will learn to promote students' action in the world that springs from the Truth of the Gospel, placing themselves at the service of Life and Love.
+- 1. Students will be rooted in Scripture, the soul of theology. - 2.
+Students will have the Catholic tradition transmitted faithfully.

+3. Students will learn to promote action in the world that springs from the Truth of the Gospel, placing themselves at the service of Life and Love.